 Parenting can be a tough role.

-How We Can Help You
+Some of the Ways We Can Help You

-- Developing home routines
+- Family routines

 We strive to provide a service that meets yours and your family’s needs, with value and respect.
 You can look forward to engaging with workers who have experience, knowledge and understanding.
 We also offer parent peer support workers with a lived experience.

 MIFWA acknowledges the critical role of COMIC WA and particularly its convener, Margaret Cook for her vision, passion and insight that led to the development of the Parent Peer Support Program.

 Parent Peer Support Program Referral Form

 Complete the Parent Peer Support Program Referral Form and one of our team members will contact you to discuss your application.